Benefits of Metal Shingles versus Asphalt

 Metal Shingles Deliver Benefits Over Other Roofing Materials

-Metal shingles deliver benefits over not only asphalt, but also other inexpensive roofing materials that begin to deteriorate soon after installation.
-Temporary roofs are initially less expensive than installing a permanent metal roofing system, but they are certainly not the best investment.
-The risk of weather damage, loss of energy efficiency and cost of periodic roof repair or replacement, all add up to astronomical expenses and headaches over the long-term.
+Metal shingles deliver benefits over not only asphalt, but also other inexpensive roofing materials that show signs of deterioration not long after installation.
+While temporary roofs are initially less expensive than installing a permanent metal roofing system, they are are not the best long-term investment.
+The cost of repairing damage caused by exposure to the elements of weather, energy inefficiency and periodic roof repair or replacement all add up over its short lifespan.

 Metal Shingles Outperform Wood Shake Shingles